-The work on robotics and portraits with Tresset attracted attention from various communities, ranging from computer science and robotics to the arts, art fairs, museums, artistic and scientific events.
-8 It also attracted the attention of several innovators in the arts and sciences.
-One of them, Daniel Berio, an Italian graffiti artist, decided to join my team at Goldsmiths in 2015.
-He had solid knowledge about programming graphics systems, and had just received a diploma from the Royal Academy of Art in The Hague, where he had developed his first drawing machines.
+The work on robotics and portraits with Tresset attracted attention from various communities, ranging from computer science and robotics to the arts, art fairs, museums, artistic and scientific events, multimedia and museums.8 It also attracted the attention of several would-be innovators in the arts and sciences.
+One of them, Daniel Berio, an Italian graffitist, decided to join my team at Goldsmiths in 2015.
+He had solid knowledge about programming graphics, and had just received a diploma from the Royal Academy of Art in The Hague, where he had developed his first drawing machines.

-To move beyond the results of the Alkon (1 and 2) projects with Tresset, Berio and I decided to focus on the movements used in the execution of the traces drawn by hand.
+To move beyond of the results of the Alkon (1 and 2) projects with Tresset, Berio and I decided to focus on movements in the execution of the traces drawn by hand or designed.
 Our main hypothesis was to see how speed and acceleration affect the drawing of a trace by an artist's expert hand.
 Given Berio's background, we started out by concentrating on graffiti.

-As a modern art form, graffiti emerged in New York City in the early 1970s before spreading around the world, in particular to other metropolises where new styles were invented.
-In its simplest form, graffiti is a sort of speed-writing in the form of a signature or tag, or a series of forms of letters without any distinct a priori meaning as a word or group of words.
-The goal is to make spectacular graphics, usually on display on a wall outdoors.
-This strongly affected the styles developed in which speed of execution was a key characteristic.
-After years of practice, the most talented street artists ended up developing their own style and acquiring a mastery in the making of their artworks (ARTE 2015, FERRI 2016).
+As a modern art form, graffiti emerged in New York City in the early 1970s before spreading around the world, in particular to big cities where new styles were invented.
+In its simplest form, graffiti is a sort of speed-writing with a signature or tag, or a series of forms of letters without any distinct, a priori meaning as a word or group of words.
+The goal was to make a spectacular graphic, usually on a wall outdoors.9 This strongly affected the styles developed in which speed of execution was a key characteristic.
+After years of practice, the most talented street artists ended